By Ira Vouk

-What if I told you that there was a relatively simple way to increase your top-line revenue by 20-30%.
+What if I told you that there was a relatively simple way to increase your top-line revenue by 20-30%?
 Would you believe me?
-Believe it or not, only a very small percentage of hospitality operators use revenue management strategies and are potentially robbing themselves of increasing their revenue and profits.
+Believe it or not, only a very small percentage of operators in the hospitality industry use revenue management strategies and are potentially robbing themselves of increasing their revenue and profits.

 A better measurement that takes into account the relationship between these figures is RevPAR (revenue per available room).
 This metric is useful for measuring the hotel’s productivity and for comparing properties inside of a market – it is a more accurate view of hotel performance as it combines both occupancy and ADR into one statistic.

 Now that we’ve walked through a high-level overview of what revenue management means for hospitality professionals and why it is so important, we can jump into the first of five actionable strategies that you can get started on today to maximize profit.
-The strategies are listed in order of importance, beginning with the one that will have the most significant impact on your projected revenue potential.
-In your daily practice, I recommend that you start with dynamic pricing and proceed to the next strategy as you become more comfortable with the routine.
+The strategies are listed in order of importance, beginning with the one that will have the most significant impact on your projected total revenue potential.
+In your daily practice, I recommend that you start with a dynamic pricing strategy and proceed to the next strategy as you become more comfortable with the routine.

 The next part is more fun, take your anticipated demand and use it to adjust your daily rate.
 Note that this exercise is not about maximizing occupancy.
-That’s because the ultimate goal of any Revenue Manager should not be increasing your occupancy, but rather maximizing your profits, the bottom line.
+That’s because the ultimate goal of any Revenue Manager should not be increasing your occupancy but rather maximizing your profits, the bottom line.
 If you’re losing more in your ADR by chasing occupancy growth – this means you’re leaving money on the table because this ultimately drives your profits down.
 For more info, check how you can automate your dynamic pricing with Cloudbeds PIE.

 There are tools available that can help you with making dynamic pricing choices.
 For example, Cloudbeds’ Pricing Intelligence Engine (PIE), gathers and displays market data in real-time.
 With competitive intelligence and an all-in-one dashboard, PIE can streamline complicated pricing decisions.
-Learn more.

 In addition to establishing Dynamic Pricing, there are a few other non-pricing methods you can use to increase revenue and profits.
-One such method is setting stay restrictions and controls, which helps you maximize revenue potential through managing busy peak days and adjoining shoulder days.
+One such method is setting stay restrictions and controls, which helps you maximize revenue potential by managing busy peak days and adjoining shoulder days.
 The two main restrictions used in the hotel industry are:

 This restrictor requires that a reservation is made for at least a specified number of consecutive nights.
-It allows you to develop a relatively even occupancy pattern during high demand periods or special events.
+It allows you to develop a relatively even occupancy pattern during high-demand periods or special events.
 Specifically, the minimum length of stay restriction helps keep an occupancy peak on one day from reducing occupancy on shoulder dates.

 MinLOS can also be applied with discount rates.
 For example, guests may have to pay rack rates for shorter stays but they can enjoy a discount on longer stays.

 In general, stay restrictions allow hotels to filter less profitable clients during peak demand seasons, thus increasing the resulting room revenue.
-It is important to note that these restrictions should only be used when estimated sales flow is sufficient enough to achieve high occupancy without the loss of revenue.
+It is important to note that these restrictions should only be used when the estimated sales flow is sufficient enough to achieve a high occupancy rate without the loss of revenue.

 Different distribution channels are configured into a small number of groups, each managed simultaneously.
 As in the case of high demand, it may be beneficial for you to close less profitable distribution channels in order to maximize the resulting yield.
-This will slow down your property’s booking pace but will increase the resulting room revenue via the ADR growth.
+This will slow down your property’s booking pace but will increase the resulting room revenue via ADR growth.

-Booking channels are represented in a hotel’s Property Management System (PMS) through Rate Plans.
+Booking channels are represented in a hotel’s Property Management System (PMS) or Channel Manager software through Rate Plans.
 Many of these rate plans are manageable (i.e. can be closed or opened at a specific point in time for a specific date range).
-For effective Revenue Management, it is important to have a full list of all rate plans with corresponding margins and discounts off of rack (also known as ‘the BAR rate’ or ‘Base rate’) then to group them into 3 or 4 categories based on their profitability level (or, their “proximity” to rack rate).
+For effective Revenue Management, it is important to have a full list of all rate plans with corresponding margins and discounts off of rack (also known as ‘the BAR rate’ or ‘Base rate’) and then to group them into 3 or 4 categories based on their profitability level (or, their “proximity” to rack rate).
 After that, manage these by closing the more expensive (and least profitable) channels when demand and booking pace is high.
-Then sit back and watch your ADR go up during the high demand periods, which leads to a proportional increase in your profits.
+Then sit back and watch your ADR go up during the high-demand periods, which leads to a proportional increase in your profits.

 Let me give you an example of effective channel management to illustrate how this works:

-Let’s imagine that a hotel has 6 different rate plans (this is simplified for the sake of the example, as we know in actuality this number can go up to 20-30 or even 50 in some cases).
+Let’s imagine that a hotel has 6 different rate plans (this is simplified for the sake of the example, as we know, in actuality, this number can go up to 20-30 or even 50 in some cases).
 The rate plans are: RACK, AAA (5% off Rack), AP (15% off Rack promo), OTA (20% off Rack), OPAQUE (30% off Rack), LASTMIN (35% off Rack).

 RACK, AAA – group #1